 The system call should have the following interface:

-long inspect_table(pid_t pid, struct fd_info *entries, int max_entries);
+long inspect_table(pid_t pid, struct fd_info *entries, size_t max_entries);

 where struct fd_info